SkillsUnion/tamkeen-software/docs/1-frontend/react/styling-react.md

 ### Stylesheets React

-Another way one can apply style within Reactjs is through the stylesheet, as stated previously the App.js component is already affect by some boilerplate style, that should be found in App.css.
+Another way one can apply style within ReactJS is through the stylesheet, as stated previously the App.js component is already affect by some boilerplate style, that should be found in App.css.
 We can alter the content further by adding new classes into the App.css stylesheet and by adding new classes to our App.js code.

 Lets change the link below to remove all text decoration such that we can apply our own style.